'It's Never Done This': Arkansas River Keeps Flooding, Testing Levees And Patience

 Upstream in Fort Smith, John Hutchins and his wife of 42 years, Louise, stand in their open garage behind a knee-high wall of sandbags, looking at their flooded street.
 What had been parking spots looks like a pond, complete with a flock of geese.
 There's a parked car with water up to the wheel wells.
 Many of their neighbors have evacuated.

 "We just felt like we didn't need to leave our home," Louise says.
-"We had a fire battalion chief that said he recommended that we leave and I looked at him and said 'OK, thank you.'
+"We had a fire battalion chief that said he recommended that we leave, and I looked at him and said, 'OK, thank you.'
 And I didn't go anywhere."

 "So as long as we had power, we was gonna stay," John adds.